 Here’s what ESG is about:

 Fund managers use information on these three key issues to get a picture of the likely future financial performance of these companies.
-ESG investing is based on the belief that these three issues are critical to a company’s future financial performance and can help a business achieve better returns over the longer term.
+Sustainable investing is based on the belief that these three issues are critical to a company’s future financial performance and can help a business perform better and potentially achieve better returns for investors over the longer term.

 Fund managers will engage with the companies that they invest in to create positive change on issues such as climate change.
-Although there are no hard and fast rules about how each fund manager engages with the companies in which they invest, we can give you a rough guide to the type of things that ESG investing requires.
+Although there are no hard and fast rules about how each fund manager engages with the companies in which they invest, we can give you a rough guide to the type of things that sustainable investing usually involves.
 This should give you a clearer picture.

 Direct engagement